oxsecurity/megalinter/docs/descriptors/json_eslint_plugin_jsonc.md

   </a>
 </div>

-eslint-plugin-jsonc requires to have a `.eslintrc.json` [custom configuration file applicable to your project](https://github.com/ota-meshi/eslint-plugin-jsonc#configuration)
+**eslint-plugin-jsonc** uses eslint to lint jsonc and json5 (JSON with comments).
+To override default configuration, create a `.eslintrc-json.json` [custom configuration file applicable to your project](https://github.com/ota-meshi/eslint-plugin-jsonc#configuration)
-If you use this linter, you may disable `jsonlint` to avoid false positive errors, by adding the following content in your `.mega-linter.yml` configuration file
+If you have json with comments in your project, you may disable `jsonlint` to avoid false positive errors, by adding the following content in your `.mega-linter.yml` configuration file

 ```yaml
 DISABLE_LINTERS: